 If you catch a bruised heel early and rest then it should recover quite quickly, usually within a few days.
 However, if the early onset of pain is ignored it can be very difficult to treat.
 This is due to the fat pad becoming damaged beyond easy repair.

 If you have to be on your feet, then there are a few things you can do which will help:

 - Wear a shock-absorbing/cushioning heel pad or insole in your shoes.
 This is especially important if you have to wear a hard, flat, ‘sensible’ shoes to work.
 Insoles or heel pads should be worn in both shoes to avoid leg length differences.
 This is likely to lead to further injury to the hips and lower back.

 - Wear soft trainers with lots of cushioning in the midsole.
 They may not look good in the office but will make a big difference to your healing time.

 - Replace running shoes if they are old.
 Read more about choosing running shoes.

 Bruised Heel Taping

 The aim of taping for a bruised heel is to compress the soft tissue under the heel.
-This increases the natural cushioning of the foot and protect the heel from impact.
+This increases the natural cushioning of the foot and protects the heel from impact.
 A simple roll of 2.5cm/1-inch non-stretch zinc oxide tape is all that is needed.